dmitriilezine/AzureSecureAdministration/DeployAzureKeyVaults.md

 ### Deploy "Encryption AKV" into its own RG.
 This AKV will be used for VM encryption in the primary region.
 #### Key Vault name and Resource Group will be used in later deployments.
-Run the follwing PowerShell from the CloudShell to create the key vault in target subscription.
+Run the following PowerShell from the CloudShell to create the key vault in target subscription.
 ```
 # Create Azure Key Vault to be used for Azure Disk Encryption.
 Update with appropriate names for your design
 $rgName = "ResourceGroupName-myADEAKV"